 Tim had a lead role in the band selection for the Advanced Baseline Imager (ABI) on GOES-R. When Tim began working on the ABI in 1999, it only had 8 spectral bands, yet a long list of requirements.
 Now it has 16 bands.
 To better prepare for the ABI, Tim was instrumental in the acquisition of special "Super Rapid Scan" 1-minute GOES-14 data from the imager between 2012 and 2016.
-In addition, Tim has played a key science role during the on-obit check-outs of GOES-8, 9, 10, 11, 12, 13, 14 and 15.
+In addition, Tim has played a key science role during the on-obit check-outs of GOES-8, 9, 10, 11, 12, 13, 14, 15, 16 and 17.
 Tim is the chair of two Algorithm Working Group (AWG) teams: imagery and soundings.
-Tim has published over 70 journal articles, all associated with some aspect of GOES.
+Tim has published well over 80 journal articles, serveral book chapters, and co-editted a book, all associated with some aspect of GOES.

 Tim got his Master's degree from the University of Wisconsin--Madison in 1987.